Mo'Nique: Blackball

+Feud with Oprah Winfrey

+In 2010, Mo'Nique was called by Oprah Winfrey, who told her that she had been approached by Mo'Nique's eldest brother Gerald, who had asked to appear on Winfrey's talk show, to apologize to Mo'Nique for molesting her as a child, to which she declined, but approved his sole appearance.
+Upon the show's airing, and unbeknownst to Mo'Nique, Winfrey had invited Mo'Nique's mother, father, and brother Steven to accompany Gerald, which Mo'Nique had not consented to, and has since said she would not have consented to.

+In a 2020 standup comedy segment, Mo'Nique referenced her feud with Winfrey, stating how devastated she was by Oprah's communication and described her as "malicious"; citing both roles in Daniels' projects Winfrey requested after Mo'Nique already accepted the offered roles first.

 2019 Netflix lawsuit

 In 2018, Mo'Nique accused Netflix of racial and gender bias against her after she was paid $500,000 for her comedy special to air on the streaming service.
 She compared herself to Dave Chappelle, Chris Rock, Kevin Hart, and Amy Schumer, who each received multimillion-dollar deals.
 In her statement, she stated:

 When we asked Netflix to explain the difference—why the money was so different—they said, 'Well, we believe that's what Mo'Nique will bring.'
 We said, 'Well, what about my resume?'
 They said, 'We don't go off of resumes.'
 Then we asked them, 'What was it about Amy Schumer?' and they said, 'Well, she sold out Madison Square Garden twice and she had a big movie over the summer.'
 Is that not Amy Schumer's resume?
 And then Netflix said, 'By the way, we believe Mo'Nique is a legend, too.'
 Why shouldn't I get what the legends are getting?

 In her statement, she also urged people to support her in her boycott of Netflix.
 She went on numerous talk shows, including The View, in which she continued to fight against Netflix.
 In 2019, she sued Netflix, with her complaint reading in part, "In short, as this lawsuit shows, Netflix's treatment of Mo'Nique began with a discriminatory low-ball offer and ended with a blacklisting act of retaliation."
 In the suit, she listed fellow comedians who were paid millions for their specials, including Chappelle, Rock, Jerry Seinfeld, Eddie Murphy, Ellen DeGeneres, and Ricky Gervais.

 By June 2022, Netflix had settled the lawsuit with Mo'Nique, and on July 19, 2022, announced that she was set to do a new special for them.